Partition of the Ottoman Empire: Mandate for Palestine

 During the Great War, Britain produced three contrasting, but feasibly compatible, statements regarding their ambitions for Palestine.
 Britain had supported, through British intelligence officer T. E. Lawrence (aka Lawrence of Arabia), the establishment of a united Arab state covering a large area of the Arab Middle East in exchange for Arab support of the British during the war.
 The Balfour Declaration of 1917 encouraged Jewish ambitions for a national home.
-Lastly, the British promised via the Hussein–McMahon Correspondence that the Hashemite family would have lordship over most land in the region in return for their support in the Great Arab Revolt.
+Lastly, the British promised via the McMahon–Hussein correspondence that the Hashemite family would have lordship over most land in the region in return for their support in the Arab Revolt.

-The Arab Revolt, which was in part orchestrated by Lawrence, resulted in British forces under General Edmund Allenby defeating the Ottoman forces in 1917 in the Sinai and Palestine Campaign and occupying Palestine and Syria.
+The Arab Revolt, which was in part orchestrated by Lawrence, resulted in British forces under General Edmund Allenby defeating the Ottoman forces in 1917 in the Sinai and Palestine campaign and occupying Palestine and Syria.
 The land was administered by the British for the remainder of the war.

-The United Kingdom was granted control of Palestine by the Versailles Peace Conference which established the League of Nations in 1919.
+The United Kingdom was granted control of Palestine by the Paris Peace Conference which established the League of Nations in 1919.
 Herbert Samuel, a former Postmaster General in the British cabinet who was instrumental in drafting the Balfour Declaration, was appointed the first High Commissioner in Palestine.
-In 1920 at the San Remo conference, in Italy, the League of Nations mandate over Palestine was assigned to Britain.
-In 1923 Britain transferred a part of the Golan Heights to the French Mandate of Syria, in exchange for the Metula region.
+In 1920, at the San Remo conference in Italy, the League of Nations mandate over Palestine was assigned to Britain.
+In 1923, Britain transferred a part of the Golan Heights to the French Mandate of Syria, in exchange for the Metula region.

 Independence movements and occupations

 When the Ottomans departed, the Arabs proclaimed an independent state in Damascus, but were too weak, militarily and economically, to resist the European powers for long, and Britain and France soon re-established control.

-During the 1920s and 1930s Iraq, Syria and Egypt moved towards independence, although the British and French did not formally depart the region until after World War II.
+During the 1920s and 1930s Iraq, Syria, and Egypt moved towards independence, although the British and French did not formally depart the region until after World War II.
 But in Palestine, the conflicting forces of Arab nationalism and Zionism created a situation from which the British could neither resolve nor extricate themselves.
 The rise to power of Nazism in Germany created a new urgency in the Zionist quest to create a Jewish state in Palestine, leading to the Israeli–Palestinian conflict.

 Arabian Peninsula

 On the Arabian Peninsula, the Arabs were able to establish several independent states.
-In 1916 Hussein bin Ali, Sharif of Mecca, established the Kingdom of Hejaz, while the Emirate of Riyadh was transformed into the Sultanate of Nejd.
-In 1926 the Kingdom of Nejd and Hejaz was formed, which in 1932 became the kingdom of Saudi Arabia.
+In 1916, Hussein bin Ali, Sharif of Mecca, established the Kingdom of Hejaz, while the Emirate of Riyadh was transformed into the Sultanate of Nejd.
+In 1926, the Kingdom of Nejd and Hejaz was formed, which in 1932 became the Kingdom of Saudi Arabia.
 The Mutawakkilite Kingdom of Yemen became independent in 1918, while the Arab States of the Persian Gulf became de facto British protectorates, with some internal autonomy.